 - Advance study course organized by an outside institution during weekends (proof is required)

-- Advance study course provided by individual advisers during weekends.
+- Advance study course provided by individual advisors during weekends.

-- Weekend Robotics, Science Fair or Language Contest prep in a group with teacher.
+- Weekend Robotics, Science Fair or Language Contest prep in a group with a teacher.

-- Any sport club activities which are lead by a designated coach or adviser.
+- Any sport club activities which are led by a designated coach or advisor during the weekend.

 - All work should be out of class time !!! (after school, before school, during lunch break, weekend)